ArturCzopek/e-arbiter/API.md

 Tournament Controller

-#### Returns specific information about tournament with passed id.
-Amount of information is depending on user access to that tournament
+#### Returns a page with finished tournaments which were created by user
 ```
-GET /api/user-details/{id}
+GET /api/management/finished
 ```

 ##### Parameters